Caste systems in Africa: Igbo people

 The Osu caste system in Nigeria and southern Cameroon of the Igbo people can be traced back to Odinani, the traditional Igbo religion.
 It is the belief of many Igbo traditionalists that the Osus are people historically owned by deities, and are therefore considered to be a 'living sacrifice', an outcast, untouchable and sub-human (similar to the Roman practice of homo sacer).
 This system received literary attention when it became a key plot point in No Longer at Ease by Chinua Achebe.

 People regarded as modern-day Osu in Igboland are descendants of individuals who volunteered and were sacrificed to the various gods.
 These fore-fathers pledged themselves and their descendants to these gods.
 They enjoyed protection and privileges but were segregated from ordinary folks.
 These Osu people married, fraternized and socialized among themselves.
 The practice continued to this day.
 An ordinary Igbo person would not marry or permit any of his relations to marry an Osu person.
 In a few instances where that has happened, every member of that non-Osu who married an Osu became infested and were regarded as Osu.

 It can be said that the only aspect of Igbo life that keeps the Osu segregation intact is marriage.
 An Osu could and could only marry a fellow Osu, and no more.
-It is a taboo and abhorrent for an Osu to marry a non-Osu - love or lust being immaterial.
+It is a taboo and abhorrent for an Osu to marry a non-Osu – love or lust being immaterial.

 Some suggest that due to the introduction of modernization, the Osu system is gradually leaving Igboland and tradition.
 The influence of Christianity (specifically Roman Catholicism) has caused Odinani to start slowly disappearing from Igboland.
-Obinna, in 2012, reports that in the Igbo community - especially in Enugu, Anambra, Imo, Abia, Ebonyi, Edo and Delta states - Osu caste system remains a social issue.
+Obinna, in 2012, reports that in the Igbo community – in Enugu and Delta states, and most especially in Anambra and Imo states – Osu caste system remains a social issue.
 The Osu caste is determined by one's birth into a particular family irrespective of the religion practised by the individual.
 Once born into the Osu caste, this Nigerian person is an outcast, with limited opportunities or acceptance, regardless of his or her ability or merit.
 Obinna discusses how this caste system-related identity and power is deployed within government, Church and indigenous communities.